vsokhoyan/selected_projects/README.md

 imaging and computational biology.

 **Main contributions:**
-- Proposed the idea of using circularly polarized photons to investgate in-medium modifications of baryon resonances on heavy targets.
+- Proposed the idea of using circularly polarized photons to investigate in-medium modifications of baryon resonances on heavy targets.
 - Competitive fellowship proposal (€200k awarded by Carl-Zeiss-Stiftung)
 - Independent project leadership
 - Student and postdoc supervision